Yomguithereal/psia-python-advanced/notes/intro_notes.md

 public varié, qui a fait le cours de Rubing, première fois ce cours, coaching individuel, orientation du cours, orientation general programming knowledge, which OSes -> conda etc. adios pandas, écrire lire et streamer might not be obvious but will be in the long run, you will be able to understand what you do un fichier csv, compter par valeur de colonne, defaultdict assignement sujet a etudier
 Lang

-csv tqdm
+csv tqdm defaultdict

 what is the assignment

 Limite des donnees web

 Pca umap barbera

 changer la seed de depart de neumann